-On your return trip, simply reverse the instructions – take the A2 and then the E65 down into Ohrid.
+On your return trip, reverse the instructions – take the A2 and then the E65 down into Ohrid.

 The only downside is that the bus journey will take longer, at around 3 hours, and will depend upon traffic too.
-The bus stops several times along the way and will stop for an extended break halfway along at Straza.
+The bus stops several times along the way and will stop for an extended break halfway along Straza.

 Ohrid to Skopje & Skopje to Ohrid By Taxi

-Your final option isn’t the cheapest and probably not the most realistic, but if you don’t want to travel by bus and you’re not a fan of driving, you could opt for a long-distance taxi.
+Your final option isn’t the cheapest and probably not the most realistic, but if you don’t want to travel by bus and are not a fan of driving, you could opt for a long-distance taxi.
 This should cost you no more than 80 Euros one way, but check with the driver beforehand and set your price.

 Different companies may charge different prices, and you’ll have to negotiate.
 However, it’s an excellent way to sit down and chill out en route while not having to drive or wait longer for the bus.